neogeny/TatSu/docs/use.rst

     optional arguments:
-        -h, --help            show this help message and exit -c, --color           use color in traces (requires the colorama library) -l, --list            list all rules and exit -n, --no-nameguard    disable the 'nameguard' feature
+        -h, --help            show this help message and exit -c, --color           use color in traces
+        -l, --list            list all rules and exit -n, --no-nameguard    disable the 'nameguard' feature
         -t, --trace           output trace information